 A footnote in the provisional execution table in annex 1 shows what the situation would be, had the indicator been applied to the total appropriations for this article including the assigned revenue of EUR 600 million.
-Had the indicator been applied to the total funding expected to be available for this article (EUR 1 211.8 million), then an under-execution of - EUR 308.1 million would appear.
+Had the indicator been applied to the total funding expected to be available for this article (EUR 1 211.8 million), then an under-execution of - EUR 272.6 million would appear.

 This is the effect of a slower uptake of the various schemes funded by this article.
-It should be noted that the pace of the uptake of budgetary appropriations for the crisis measures, available under the operational funds for producer organisations and other measures in fruit and vegetables, could not be reliably estimated.
+The profile of execution of the crisis measures, available under the operational funds for producer organisations and other measures in fruit and vegetables could not have been reliably estimated.
 Thus it is likely to diverge from the assumed consumption profiles which are the basis for the indicator for these items.

-At this point in time, this situation is considered to be temporary and the execution of this article is closely monitored by the Commission services.
+At this point in time, as still significant amounts remain in expenditure forecasts until the end of the year, this situation is considered to be temporary.
+The execution of this article is closely monitored by the Commission services.